"Parents are blamed, but not trained."

 CTA Image

 The P.E.T. skills are effective with children of all ages and abilities, including infants, toddlers, teens, and grown children!
-Use the EARLYBIRD coupon for 30% off the full course fee if you register by August 20th.

 Click here to register for the next online class!